harshilxd/Asteroid-Feature-Prediction/README.md

 **Aniket Iyer:** Helped creating the regression model to predict diameter and moid and also helped creating the neural net to predict `moid` using `diameter`.
 Edited the documentation as well

+**Yuri Liu**: Coder and Writer: worked on normalization of data, linear regression model, polynomial regression model, hyper tuning for neural networks, report, and readmes.

 ## Milestone 1:
 ### Link To Colab: